Display Accessibility Tools

 (IMPORTANT: For BMB 499, you must EMAIL a 1-2 page PDF summary of the research project to your primary mentor, your secondary reader, Drs.
 Hoffmann-Benning and Hoogstraten and to Mary Villarreal.
 PDF should be sent to everyone the same day that the form is submitted!
 Failure to do so will delay enrollment into the course.
 (If you can't access the e-forms, try using a different internet browser)

-1. For BMB 499, you can use one form to apply for 2 semesters
+1. For BMB 499, you can use one application form to apply for 2 semesters of BMB 499 (if you choose to do both semesters of BMB 499.)

 2. Once everyone has approved, Mary Villarreal will get notice and would enroll you into the course for the credits indicated on the form.